-- (1) The verification activities that were performed demonstrated that the facilities necessary to carry out continuous monitoring of levels of radioactivity in the air, water and soil around the remediated former uranium mining and processing sites at Buhovo, Chora, Byalata Voda, Iskra and Eleshnitsa as well as the verified parts of the national monitoring system for environmental radioactivity are adequate.
+- (1) The verification activities that were performed demonstrated that the facilities necessary to carry out continuous monitoring of levels of radioactivity in the air, water and soil around the remediated former uranium mining and processing sites at Momino, Sliven, Orlov Dol, Vladimirovo, Smolyan and Dospat Barutin as well as the verified parts of the national monitoring system for environmental radioactivity are adequate.
 The Commission could verify the operation and efficiency of these facilities. - (2) A few topical suggestions and recommendations are formulated.
-These aim at improving some aspects of the remediation and the environmental surveillance of former uranium sites and do not discredit the fact that environmental monitoring around former uranium sites is in conformity with the provisions laid down under Article 35 of the Euratom Treaty if the measures are maintained in the long term and the recommendations implemented.
+These aim at improving some aspects of the remediation and the environmental surveillance of former uranium sites and do not discredit the fact that environmental monitoring around former uranium sites is in conformity with the provisions laid down under Article 35 of the Euratom Treaty if the measures are maintained in the long term and the recommendations implemented. - (3) With regard to the situation at Vromos Bay (area of a former copper mine at Rossen with releases of natural radionuclides to that bay leading to elevated radiation levels) the verification team recommends that the radiation dose received by the residents of houses near the contaminated area be checked especially with regard to Rn-222 and construction of houses on contaminated areas be prevented effectively if radiation levels are above limit.